haryanvichori/data4life/README.md

-## About NEO Exlorer
+## About

-This is a backend application which helps you search near earth objects with [RESTFUL APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)
+NEO Explorer is a backend application which helps you search near earth objects with [RESTFUL APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)

 ### Techstack